MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-mouse_event.md

 An additional value associated with the mouse event.
 An application calls <a href="https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-getmessageextrainfo">GetMessageExtraInfo</a> to obtain this extra information.

-## -returns

-This function has no return value.

 ## -remarks